 6.1.1 Transmission schemes

 Two transmission schemes are supported for PUSCH: codebook based transmission and non-codebook based transmission.
 The UE is configured with codebook based transmission when the higher layer parameter ulTxConfig is set to 'Codebook', the UE is configured non-codebook based transmission when the higher layer parameter ulTxConfig is set to 'NonCodebook'.
-If the higher layer parameter ulTxConfig is not configured, the PUSCH transmission is based on one PUSCH antenna port, which is triggered by DCI format 0_0.
+If the higher layer parameter ulTxConfig is not configured, the PUSCH transmission is codebook based with one PUSCH antenna port, which is triggered by DCI format 0_0.

 6.1.1.1 Codebook based UL transmission

-For codebook based transmission, the UE determines its PUSCH transmission precoder based on SRI, TRI and TPMI fields from the DCI, where the TPMI is used to indicate the preferred precoder over the SRS ports in the selected SRS resource by the SRI when multiple SRS resources are configured, or if a single SRS resource is configured TPMI is used to indicate the preferred precoder over the SRS ports.
+For codebook based transmission with more than one antenna port, the UE determines its PUSCH transmission precoder based on at least TRI and TPMI fields from the DCI, where the TPMI is used to indicate the preferred precoder over antenna ports where is the number of PUSCH spatial layers.
+When multiple SRS resources are configured, TPMI and antenna ports correspond to the SRS resource indicated by the SRI.
 The transmission precoder is selected from the uplink codebook, as defined in Subclause 6.3.1.5 of [4, TS 38.211].
 When the UE is configured with the higher layer parameter ulTxConfig set to ‘Codebook’, the UE is configured with at least one SRS resource.
 The indicated SRI in slot n is associated with the most recent transmission of SRS resource identified by the SRI, where the SRS resource is prior to the PDCCH carrying the SRI before slot n.

 For codebook based transmission, the UE determines its codebook subsets based on TPMI and upon the reception of higher layer parameter ULCodebookSubset which may be configured with ‘fullAndPartialAndNonCoherent’, or ‘partialAndNonCoherent’ , or 'Non-Coherent' depending on the UE capability.
 The maximum transmission rank may be configured by the higher parameter ULmaxRank.